"We should not impose regularity where it does not exist." --TedNelson

 - Values are essentially stored as strings, with an almost PerlLanguage-like typing system.
 There is no "side flag" or required formal schema to indicate "type" of a column.
 Explicit types via schema's can be optionally added as needed, as described later.
 (As in Perl, this may require more explicit operators, such as not overloading "+" to mean both addition and concatenation.
 See ComparingDynamicVariables.)

 - There are no explicit nulls.
-If an application wants to treat zero-length strings as null, or some other symbol, it can.
+If an application wants to treat zero-length strings as null, or some other symbol/keyword, it can.
+(The string "[nul]" is a suggested convention if needed for compatibility with null-using applications.)

 - There is no way to distinguish between a "missing" column and an empty, zero-length column.
-(This is perhaps a debatable feature, but I personally like it for reasons I'm still trying to articulate.
-One can use one or more spaces to indicate existence if one wants.)
+(This is perhaps a debatable feature, but I personally like it for reasons I'm still trying to articulate.)

 - Dynamic schema via "Create-on-Write" - Columns and tables can be created just by putting or updating data in them.
 No explicit schema alteration is required.
 These "non-limits" can be incrementally revoked, per below.
 (The "non-missing-distinguish" rule above is what gives this behavior to columns.)
 An insert or update is sufficient to "create" a column and/or table.
 There would never be a "no such column" error (and perhaps tables).
 Creating indexes would perhaps be the only explicit "Create" command in a dynamic environment (if not automatic).
 The need for DDL commands would thus be greatly reduced.